Hoklo chauvinism: Origins and analysis

 Tseng Chien-min, a graduate of Kaohsiung Medical University specializing in modern Taiwanese social history, noted that the opposition movement against the Kuomintang underwent a shift in the mid-to-late 1980s: "After the Democratic Progressive Party was established, it gradually leaned toward anti-China activism.
 Taiwanese language became an implicit measure of loyalty within its ranks, giving rise to the phenomenon of Hoklo chauvinism."
 Zeng further noted, “Simultaneously, Taiwanese became the most effective tool for mobilizing ethnic politics in Taiwan (whose substance is provincial politics)—a panacea."
 The DPP member Yang Tzu-chun observed that as party and press restrictions in Taiwan began to ease, "speaking Taiwanese language became a standard for some groups to 'distinguish traitors from loyalists.'
 Advocates of Taiwan independence would inevitably speak Taiwanese language, and speaking Taiwanese implied a pro-independence stance.
 In certain opposition circles, not speaking Taiwanese language became grounds for labeling someone a 'traitor to Taiwan.'
 These specious, ambiguous impressions became ingrained in people's minds following the liberalization of pro-independence advocacy."
-Hu Tai-li, a descendant of mainland immigrants to Taiwan and an anthropology PhD from the City University of New York who worked at the Institute of Ethnology at Academia Sinica, recalled in her 1997 publication that when she attended gatherings in New York where Hokkien was the primary language of communication, people would whisper behind her back: "Why is that girl here if she can't speak Taiwanese?
+Hu Tai-li, a descendant of mainland immigrants to Taiwan and an anthropologist who worked at the Institute of Ethnology at Academia Sinica, recalled in her 1997 publication that when she attended gatherings in New York where Hokkien was the primary language of communication, people would whisper behind her back: "Why is that girl here if she can't speak Taiwanese?
 Could she be a KMT spy?"
 Hu stated she was "deeply hurt and unable to let it go for a long time."
-Sherry Ren, who holds a Ph.D. in Government from Harvard University, similarly contends that for Taiwanese indigenous peoples and Taiwanese Hakka communities, the inherent exclusivity and sense of superiority within this ideology "tormented them for centuries."
+Sherry Ren, who holds a Ph.D. in government from Harvard University, similarly contends that for Taiwanese indigenous peoples and Taiwanese Hakka communities, the inherent exclusivity and sense of superiority within this ideology "tormented them for centuries."